-We’ve already the benefits of EHR and Meaningful Use — improved quality of care, fast exchange of medical data between providers, reduced risk of medical error, and more.
+We’ve already explored the benefits of EHR and Meaningful Use — improved quality of care, fast exchange of medical data between providers, reduced risk of medical error, and more.
 But despite all of them some providers and patients still feel rather skeptical about the idea of migrating medical records into an electronic system.
 Probably the major concern is the security and privacy of health information.
 And there’s a good reason for that.
-According to the HIPAA Journal, there were 3,054 healthcare data breaches involving over 500 records between 2009 and 2019.
-Moreover, the number is constantly increasing — 2019 had seen three times more incidents than 2017.
+According to the HIPAA Journal, there were 3,054 healthcare data security breaches involving over 500 records between 2009 and 2019.
+Moreover, the number is constantly increasing — 2019 has seen three times more incidents than 2017.

 The importance of security in EHR